 - maintain an audit trail between your electronic invoicing systems and the internal application systems which are used to process the electronic invoices

-4.11 Supplies to other EU member states
+4.11 Supplies to EU member states

-If you are issuing electronic invoices to other member states, those invoices must meet the UK’s conditions for electronic invoicing.
+If you are issuing electronic invoices to EU member states, those invoices must meet the UK’s conditions for electronic invoicing.
 You may want to check whether your customer’s system can accept invoices in the format you use before you mutually agree to invoice them electronically.

-All EU member states are required by law to allow electronic cross border invoicing.
+EU member states are required by law to allow electronic cross border invoicing.
 Generally, the rules which apply to the cross border electronic exchange of tax documents are those of the country in which the supplier (normally the issuer of the invoice) belongs.